 The District did not offer an Early Retirement Incentive Program; therefore, we did not perform any procedures related to this program.

-The District is not a County Office; therefore, we did not perform any procedures related to Juvenile Court Schools.
+The District did not offer a Juvenile Court Schools; therefore, we did not perform any procedures related to Juvenile Court Schools.